siyangsun/courtyard/content/reasons to learn a new skill.md

 ---
-title: "Reasons to learn a new skill"
+title: Reasons to learn a new skill
-tags:
+tags: []
-- closet
 ---

 - self growth - what makes you tick, how to emotionally regulate